lookit/lookit-docs/docs/source/tutorial-second-study.rst

         "nextButtonText": "Start the videos! \n (You'll have a moment to turn around.)"
     }

-The JSON above sets up several sections ("blocks") with bulleted lists of information.
+The snippet above sets up several sections ("blocks") with bulleted lists of information.
 (For a real study you might also consider splitting this frame into several frames - a study overview, "during the videos" directions, pausing and stopping, and the audio test.
 More things to click through, but less text on the page.)

 As in the preview, there are some stimuli you need to add!
 Browse the audio files `here <http://www.mit.edu/~kimscott/intermodal/>`_ to find an mp3 and ogg version of a "ready to go!" audio clip that you can use to have parents test their audio.
 Insert the full paths where it says "MP3_SOURCE_HERE" and "OGG_SOURCE_HERE".
 Why multiple versions of the same files?
 This helps make sure that the media will work across various computer setups.